CenterBLC/N1904/docs/features/ln.md

 ln (this feature) | Comment | Frequency
 --- | --- | ---
-xx.yy  | one or more entries for the Louw-Nida references | 126756
+xx.yy  | One or more entries for the Louw-Nida references | 126756
-'' | Empty | 11023
+&lt;empty&gt; | Data not provided | 11023

 ## Interpreting the data